victorjo97/MNIST_memristor/README.md

 data_handling.py creates the functions used to extract and update the synaptic parameters of the models created via torch_MNIST.py.

 non_idealities.py implements the non-idealities considered in this work and the measure of its effects.

+You can find the associated Msc Dissertation here: https://sites.google.com/view/vzamora/assignments